Community Engagement & AI Summit:

 Upper Canada District School Board

-Journey to Create their Own Service Excellence Qualities
+Journey to Create Service Excellence Qualities for the Board

 We were brought in to the board to consult with the leadership team to create, design and implement a system wide Service Excellence Initiative.
 We engaged over 160 students, almost 300 (10%) of the staff, administrators, parents, community agencies and other stakeholders to develop their six qualities of Service Excellence.